Alzarath/AFModCompiler/README.md

 Constants are located in the `constants` directory.
 There are 8 constant files:

+* `ai.js` contains javascript code for the NPC's AI.
+Formatted as a standard Javascript file.
 * `audio.json` contains global settings for the game's audio.
 Formatted as a key-less dictionary value.
 * `choices.json` contains global settings for players' spell selection.
 Formatted as a key-less dictionary value.
 * `hero.json` contains global settings for player characters.
 Formatted as a key-less dictionary value.